mismailzz/CMAuditd/README.md

 These are some as follow:

-1. Auditd, Python must be installed on your Linux (Debian) machine.
+1. Auditd,and Python must be installed on your Linux (Debian) machine.
 2. You have to create an auditd.log file

     root@cybermizz:~# nano /var/log/audit/auditd.log